eanesparrago/project-ojt-app/README.md

 4. Clock in and clock out
 5. Tasks Management

-## Random thoughts about this project
-#### Building UI from scratch
-A big challenge of this project is building the user interface from scratch.
-I can't say that all the solutions I've come up with are the best ones.
-Some are alright and some are built hastily.
-There's some parts that merits refactoring.
-I ended up not adding responsive support below tablet sizes.

-#### Multiple user roles
-This app has four types of users (Administrator, Supervisor, Trainee, and Employee) with different functions and permissions.
-I'm not convinced that the techniques I used in this project are the most efficient.
-You'll find lots of conditional rendering in the client's code.

-#### Backend is hard
-Since this is only my second full-stack app I still struggle writing the backend.
-It goes without saying that this project isn't suitable for production use.
-I didn't want to work on this project any further so that I can relearn the techs I used better.

-#### Redux is also hard
-I'm not confident with the Redux side of this project.
-I only know the basics of Redux (with thunk) so it felt like I needed to learn the advanced parts and maybe some other libraries.

-#### App structure
-The app and folder structure changed a lot throughout this project.
-I ended up with something that feels sane.
-Using absolute imports is definitely useful in medium-sized apps.

-#### Zero tests
-There is not a single test file in this project.
-It's something that I will learn soon..

 ## If you want to install
 Run install in the root folder and in the client folder.
 ```